silverstripeltd/silverstripe-forager/docs/en/03_usage.md

 You can use this method to arbitrarily update all DataObject documents before they are handed off to the indexer.
 This method is called after the `DocumentBuilder` has applied its own metadata.

 You can also add this method on any DataObject.
-I this case it is used to update the document for just that class.
+In this case it is used to update the document for just that class.

 ### Job extension points